-- His Sprenger has yet to completely defeat an opponent despite seeming very powerful, with the exception of the Captain Amagai filler arc where it basically disintegrates his opponent and his weapon.
+- His Sprenger has yet to completely defeat an opponent despite seeming very powerful.

 - Also, Licht Regen does virtually nothing to Ulquiorra.
 Uryu knew what he was getting into, though.

 - You Killed My Father: Uryuu pulls this on Mayuri, who killed his grandfather.
 Although he defeated Mayuri, the issue has never been fully resolved.